RayOfDaylon/Defcon/README.md

 - Planet is wider
 - Terrain is not as irregular
 - Display aspect ratio is wider
+- Powerups for shields, dual cannon, and invincibility
 - Messages/alerts show using Descent-style scrolling message log

 The game was ported from my older Windows GDI version written in 2004.